HansFeddersen/Election_Analysis/README.md

 Data Bootcamp Module 3: PyPoll With Python
 ## Overview of Project

 ### The purpose of this project is to write a code to audit an election in the counties of Jefferson, Denver and Arapahoe and make sure that the results are correct.
-The used Dataset contains all the votes recieved by 3 candidates in those counties (according to the Dataset there are no Null or Blank votes).
-With oour code, we are able to present the following results:
+The used Dataset contains all the votes received by 3 candidates in those counties (according to the Dataset there are no Null or Blank votes).
+With our code, we are able to present the following results:**
-* 1. Number of votes casted
+* I. Number of votes casted
-* 2. List of candidates who recieved votes
+* II.
+List of candidates who received votes
-* 3. Number of votes that each candidate recieved
+* III.
+Number of votes that each candidate received
-* 4. Percentage of votes each candidate obtained
+* IV.
+Percentage of votes each candidate obtained
-* 5. The winner of the election based on popular vote.
+* V. The winner of the election based on popular vote.

 ## Resoruces